International academic benchmarking · Ages 6–17

 Frequently asked questions

-How does the score compare to international education systems?
+How does the score compare internationally?

 How is this different from a school test?